savushkin-r-d/EasyEPLANner/ReadMe.md

 ### Code style
-For development, a programming language is used - C #, as well as Lua.
-We have [own set of agreements](docs/codestyle.md), which you need to adhere to make the code convenient and readable.
+We using C# and LUA programming languages for development.
+We have [own set of agreements](docs/codestyle.md), which you need to stick to make the code convenient and readable.

 ### License